MeganRook18/FSL-Application-Project/README.md

 Only authorizsed user can login and see the data that is theirs.
 I use the [CxResolver] to populate the user's data in to the tables via route.

 How I would in improve:
 Swap out local storage for rxjs cache.
+Mock activeRoute.snapshot.data in the unit test.